andymeneely/project-timber-wolf/scenarios/rivercity/booklet.md

 **Special Rules**

+* RADIO SILENCE.
+You may not use Fixer abilities or visit the Store during this planning phase.
+* FRESH IDEAS.
+Your character starts with their normal amount of starter ideas, OR the number of ideas from Part 1.
 * WHISPERS.
 Players who share the same hideout hex may exchange Idea tokens.
 * BREAKOUT.
-Every player character must exit out of a different exit.
+No two player characters may escape out the same exit.
 * MEAL TICKET.
 At the end of each Event phase until captured, the Mayor NPC moves one hex to the right.
 Once captured, he is a Hostage (see rules).
 * TRUSTED MAYOR.
 Watchtower does not impact the Mayor, even as a hostage.
-* RADIO SILENCE.
-You may not use Fixers during planning.
 * Reinforcements (see rules)
 * Watchtower (see rules)
 * Remote locks (see rules)